Boston Workplace Discrimination Lawyer

 If you feel that you’ve been discriminated against, you may be entitled to compensation for emotional distress, lost wages, medical benefits and attorney’s fees.

 The first thing you should do is report it to your supervisor and your company’s human resource department.
 If the person causing the problem happens to be your supervisor, notify their supervisor and the human resources department.
-The next thing you should do is contact an experienced discrimination attorney for advice.
+The next thing you should do is contact an experienced Boston workplace discrimination lawyer for advice.
 You may be entitled to:

 - Back pay